femiguez/apsimx/README.md

 If you need an R package to interact with the previous version(s) of APSIM (7.x) try 'APSIM' and 'apsimr'.

+If you want to install this package from github try in R:

+library(devtools)
+devtools::install_github("femiguez/apsimx")

 If you have any questions contact Fernando E. Miguez (femiguez *at* iastate.edu)